by John Ellis

 Political agenda?
 Okay, sure.
 But it seems that certain political things should be universal.
 For example, the abolition of murder and grand theft auto is political.
 Yet almost all of us agree over the fact that those two things should be illegal.
 While it’s true that laws can’t change hearts, that doesn’t mean that certain acts shouldn’t be regulated and abolished for the good of the community.
 And while numbers aren’t known for telling whole stories, when it comes to gun deaths, the numbers tell enough of the story to conclude that our lack of gun regulations and laws are harming our communities.
 Across the United Kingdom, around 0.20 per 100,000 people are killed with a gun.
 By way of contrast, the United States?
 12.21 per 100,000.
 Sadly, though, many people in this country believe the lie that gun control doesn’t work.
 This is where the crux of the issue lies.
 With the word “political,” Cruz meant partisan.
 Gun supporters’ feelings don’t care about the facts.

 The belief that owning guns is a fundamental human right is woven tightly into the controlling narrative of conservatives.
-I’m not sure I need to defend this point.
+I’m not sure I need to defend my accusation.
 I imagine that conservatives, albeit possibly confused about what I mean by “the controlling narrative,” would give a full-chested “Amen!” to my claim that they believe owning guns is a fundamental human right.
 During the most recent NRA national convention, Wayne LaPierre told the attendees that very thing as a justification for rejecting any and all gun restrictions.
 Gun restrictions impede their culturally defined happiness, a definition that is inextricable from a specific philosophy of liberty.

 Conservatives, by and large, defend tooth-and-nail a Lockean definition of liberty (including the pursuit of happiness via the enjoyment of that liberty).
 By their words and actions, they reveal that preserving and protecting Lockean liberty is the first and greatest commandment.
 That’s the controlling narrative into which the right to own guns is woven.
 For Christians, though, it’s necessary to confront ourselves with the reality that Lockean liberty is problematic for Kingdom ethics in primarily two ways: 1.
 It’s based on an autonomous epistemology and, hence, autonomous anthropology.
 The Bible clearly refutes this.
 We are not autonomous, and we don’t discover knowledge; knowledge is a revealed gift from God.
 2. It prioritizes property over life.
 Don’t believe me?
 In The Second Treatise of Government, property is inseparable from liberty.
 Because of this, Locke writes, “This makes it lawful for a man to kill a thief who has not in the least hurt him, nor declared any design upon his life.”
 Not only does this belief stand in stark, rebellious opposition to the Old Testament principle of lex talionis, it contradicts even further Jesus’ New Covenant command to turn the other cheek.
 The New Testament is not unambiguous in revealing that Kingdom ethics demand that followers of Jesus surrender their rights for the sake of others.
 Not to mention, the Bible clearly values life over property.
 King Jesus is not okay with me killing someone who is trying to steal my car.
 My property is not more important than the life of the would-be thief, and the worth of each aren’t even close.
 John Locke’s political philosophies are products of Enlightenment rebellions and not from a proper exegesis nor application of biblical ethics.
 However, the philosophies and political theories of John Locke play an outsized role within the controlling narrative of conservatives.
 And Locke played an outsized role in the formation of this country.